-- 1. Verify that the agency has followed the procedures outlined in the Child Support Bulletin-07-10, Separation of Cash Handling.
+- 1. Verify that the agency has followed the procedures outlined in the Child Support Bulletin- 07- 10R, Separation of Cash Handling.
 Review receipt book and case receipt log to ensure that payments are receipted and logged appropriately. - 2.
 If cash receipts are identified, confirm that the receipts were converted into a county check on the same day and mailed to the Support Collections Trust Fund. - 3.
-Ensure that CSA has procedures to submit payments to the Support Collections Trust Fund by regular mail within 48 hours of receipt. - 4.
-Confirm that selected payments are timely receipted to the payer's account in the KIDS system. - 5.
+Ensure that CSA has procedures to submit payments to the Support Collections Trust Fund by regular mail as soon as "reasonably" possible not to exceed (5) business days. - Confirm that selected payments are timely receipted to the payer's account in the KIDS system. - 5.
 Ensure that the individual(s) who receipt support payments do not conduct the cash accounting reconciliation.